-If you're returning to education, or haven't chosen the right subjects at A level, our foundation year will give you the maths and physics knowledge you need to transfer on to any one of our courses.
+If you're returning to education, or didn't study Maths at A level, our foundation year will update the maths and physics knowledge you need to transfer onto one of our Electronics or Engineering degree courses.

-You'll spend your first year learning fundamental theories in maths and physics to A level standard, and you'll begin to develop your practical skills in the lab.
+You'll spend your first year learning maths and physics content to A level standard, and you'll begin to develop your practical skills in the electronics lab.

-This course will enable you to function with confidence in the challenging world of electronics, as a designer, in research or as a manager.
-You'll work with world-class researchers who are advancing our understanding of electronics every day.
+This course will enable you to function with confidence in the challenging world of electronic engineering, as a designer, in research or as a manager.
+You'll work with world-class researchers who are advancing our understanding of electronic engineering every day.

 Our courses are very flexible, and offer you the opportunity to either become a specialist or generalist.
 You can choose your own route through your degree.
 You'll be fully supported at all times by staff who are enthusiastic about their subjects and willing to help you.

 All of our courses are available with a year in industry, which gives you the opportunity to gain vital experience in the workplace and find out more about your career options.
 The year in industry is generally taken in the year prior to your final year of study.

 The School will help you to find a suitable placement.
 You will be fully supported by an academic member of staff who will visit you in the workplace and meet you regularly to discuss your placement work.